Poster

 East Exhibit Hall A-C #2511

 A prominent family of methods for learning data distributions relies on density ratio estimation (DRE), where a model is trained to classify between data samples and samples from some reference distribution.
 DRE-based models can directly output the likelihood for any given input, a highly desired property that is lacking in most generative techniques.
-Nevertheless, to date, DRE methods have struggled to accurately capture the distributions of complex high-dimensional data like images, which led to reduced research attention over the years.
+Nevertheless, to date, DRE methods have failed in accurately capturing the distributions of complex high-dimensional data, like images, and have thus been drawing reduced research attention in recent years.
 In this work we present classification diffusion models (CDMs), a DRE-based generative method that adopts the formalism of denoising diffusion models (DDMs) while making use of a classifier that predicts the level of noise added to a clean signal.
-Our method is based on an analytical connection that we derive between an MSE-optimal denoiser for white Gaussian noise and a cross-entropy-optimal classifier for predicting the noise level.
-To the best of our knowledge, our method is the first DRE-based technique that can successfully generate images.
+Our method is based on an analytical connection that we derive between the MSE-optimal denoiser for removing white Gaussian noise and the cross-entropy-optimal classifier for predicting the noise level.
+Our method is the first DRE-based technique that can successfully generate images beyond the MNIST dataset.
 Furthermore, it can output the likelihood of any input in a single forward pass, achieving state-of-the-art negative log likelihood (NLL) among methods with this property.

 Live content is unavailable.
 Log in and register to view live content